-Halsey Institute of Contemporary Art, The Marion and Wayland H. Cato Jr. Center for the Arts, College of Charleston School of the Arts,161 Calhoun St., Charleston.
-May 13 - July 16 - "Kukuli Velarde - CORPUS".
-A reception will be held on May 13, from 6:30-8pm.
+Halsey Institute of Contemporary Art, The Marion and Wayland H. Cato Jr. Center for the Arts, College of Charleston School of the Arts, 161 Calhoun St., Charleston.
+Through July 16 - "Kukuli Velarde - CORPUS".
 The Halsey Institute will debut Peruvian American artist Kukuli Velarde's CORPUS project in its entirety for the first time.
 CORPUS is comprised of ceramic and fabric works that encourage reflection on the meaning of survival in the face of colonialism.
 Fifteen ceramic sculptures, each with matching tapestries, will be presented in a symbolic representation of the annual Corpus Christi festival in Cusco, Perú.
-May 13 - July 16 - "Nancy Friedemann-Sanchez - PINTURAS DE CASTA AND THECONSTRUCTION OF AMERICAN IDEN-TITY".
-A reception will be held on May 13, from 6:30-8pm.
+Through July 16 - "Nancy Friedemann-Sanchez - PINTURAS DE CASTA AND TH-ECONSTRUCTION OF AMERICAN IDENTITY".
 The Halsey Institute of Contemporary Art will present works from Colombian American artist Nancy Friedemann-Sánchez's Casta Paintings series.
-Friedemann-Sánchez's paintings reference casta painting, a genre popularized in eighteenth-century Spanish Colonial Central and South America that purported to depict a racial and social taxonomy of children born of racially mixed couplings.
-Friedemann-Sánchez's contemporary casta paintings take inspiration from continued on Page 36
+Friedemann-Sánchez's paintings reference casta painting, a genre popularized in eignteentn-century Spanish Colonial Central and South America that purported to depict a racial and social taxonomy of children born of racially mixed couplings.
+Friedemann-Sánchez's contemporary casta paintings take inspiration from this problematic genre to reflect on the legacy of colonialism that lingers in the racial and social discrimination and marginalization present in her home country of Colombia and here in the United States.
+The paintings feature life-size tracings of female bodies adorned with floral imagery lifted from both the indigenous resin technique of mopa mopa and Spanish colonial iconography.
+Hours: Mon.- Sat., 11am-4pm; untill 7pm on Thur. and by appt.
+Contact: 843/953-4422 or at (http://halsey. cofc.edu/exhibitions/).